geysee/gst-rtsp-server-example/README.md

 Both Linux and Windows build with Meson.

-The Windows gstreamer installer did not include rtponviftimestamp, so I used gstreamer version 1.22.0 built with cerbero.
+~~The Windows gstreamer installer did not include rtponviftimestamp, so I used gstreamer version 1.22.0 built with cerbero.~~

+The Windows gstreamer installer ver.1.22.4 contains rtponviftimestamp.
+We can reproduce using this, too.

 On Linux run in VS Code in this order: